NATIONAL MILITARY BRATS DAY

 On April 30th, National Military Brats Day during the Month of the Military Child honors the children of military personnel.

-About one in 25 Americans … is a Military Brat.
-No one is sure of the number because the Department of Defense did not keep precise records of the children of military personnel.
+About 1 in 25 Americans is a Military Brat.
+Since the Department of Defense did not keep precise records of military personnel’s children, no one knows the exact number.
 None the less, those children make up a cultural group whose members live in all 50 states, in most American Territories and numerable foreign countries.
-Their careers are various, their interests are many, but they share a common culture.
+While they choose varied careers and interests, they also share a common culture.

 Once a nomadic band who struggled to stay in touch, Military Brats are leveraging Social Media to pick up and reconnect the disjointed pieces of their childhood.
-Unlike most children who had the same classmates K-12, Brats often attend four, six even 10 – 12 schools, seldom staying in the same place for more than a year or two.
+Unlike most children who shared the same classmates K-12, Brats often attend 4, 6, even 10 – 12 different schools.
+They seldom stay in the same place for more than a year or two.
 Many whose childhood homes were on military installations aren’t allowed to “go home again” unless they join the services as adults.

-HOW TO OBSERVE
+HOW TO OBSERVE #NationalMilitaryBratsDay

 Military Brats, Inc. founded National Military Brats Day in 2016 to pay tribute to the sacrifices Military Brats everywhere make.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 April 30th Celebrated (and Not So Celebrated) History

 The United States first president took his oath of office.
 George Washington’s inauguration took place at Federal Hall in New York City.